jasper-zanjani/notes/lx/README.md

 2. Shell scripts are executed by spawning a sub-shell, which becomes the script's parent
 3. External commands are spawned as children of the parent as described above

-### Running a process in the background
-- `&`
-- `nohup` logging out will not terminate child processes
 ### Low priority jobs
 `nice` : priorities range from 0-19 in `csh` (10 is default); higher values run at lower priority `ps -l` : view priorities of jobs
 `nice -5 cmd &` : run {cmd} at a higher priority

 ## Runlevels
-`poweroff.target` : systemd equivalent to runlevel 0
+`poweroff.target` : systemd equivalent to runlevel 0\
-`rescue.target` : systemd equivalent to runlevel 1
+`rescue.target` : systemd equivalent to runlevel 1\
-`multi-user.target` : systemd equivalent to runlevel 3
+`multi-user.target` : systemd equivalent to runlevel 3\
-`graphical.target` : systemd equivalent to runlevel 5
+`graphical.target` : systemd equivalent to runlevel 5\
-`reboot.target` : systemd equivalent to runlevel 6
+`reboot.target` : systemd equivalent to runlevel 6\
-`emergency.target` : systemd equivalent to runlevel emergency `systemctl isolate runlevel` : change target to {runlevel}
+`emergency.target` : systemd equivalent to runlevel emergency\
+`systemctl isolate runlevel` : change target to {runlevel}

 ## Control groups (cgroups)
+**cgroups** is Linux kernel feature that isolates a collection of processes.
 - allow you to allocate resources (CPU time, system memory, network bandwidth, or combinations thereof) among user-defined groups of processes
 - like processes, cgroups are hierarchical and inherit attributes from parents, but they from separate trees branching off from `subsystems` (also: `resource controller`, or just `controller`), each of which represent a single system resouce
   - `blkio` sets limits on input/output access from block devices